+I am a wildlife health biologist with a particular interest in understanding the interactions between people and urban wildlife.
 I am the Regional Deputy Director of the British Columbia node of the Canadian Wildlife Health Cooperative, where I work on a variety of wildlife-health related issues.
 I am also a PhD Candidate at the University of British Columbia where I study the ecology of urban rats and their impacts on the people who live with them.
 I have a Masters in Evolutionary Biology and Systematics as well as a Bachelor of Science in Animal Biology from the University of Alberta.

 In addition to my wildlife health work, I am a passionate science communicator and science nerd.
 I am the co-founder and co-host of Nerd Nite Vancouver, a monthly science-focused lecture series.
 I am also a facilitator for SciCATs: the Science Communication Action Team which creates modular open-access science communication training.